Penetanguishene: History

 As early as AD 800, the Wyandot people settled in semi-permanent villages in the area.
 The young French translator, Étienne Brûlé, was the first European to set foot in the Penetanguishene area, some time between 1610 and 1614.
 He was murdered in 1633 in Toanche, just across the bay from the modern town of Penetanguishene.

 In 1793, John Graves Simcoe, the first Lieutenant Governor of Upper Canada, visited the area and saw the location's potential as a Royal Navy naval base.
 He wanted to use the bay to shelter warships to protect Upper Canada, which had coasts on lakes Huron, Erie and Michigan opposite the Northwest Territory and New York State of the United States of America, from American military aggression and territorial expansion.

 The Penetanguishene Naval Yard was built by the Royal Navy in 1813.
 In 1814, the Penetanguishene Road was constructed to provide the Yard a land route to British military supply depots on Kempenfelt Bay, Lake Simcoe (where Barrie, Ontario is today) as the Yard was previously accessible only by water.

 In 1817, naval units from Michilimackinac and Schooner Town (near modern-day Wasaga Beach) were consolidated at the Penetanguishene Naval Yard.
-But, because Treaty of Ghent limitations with the U.S. limited both countries' naval power on the Great Lakes, two British armed topsail schooners, HMS Tecumseth and HMS Newash were laid up "in ordinary", and eventually reported to have sunk at their moorings in the harbour in 1828.
+But, because the Treaty of Ghent with the U.S. limited both countries' naval power on the Great Lakes, two British armed topsail schooners, HMS Tecumseth and HMS Newash were laid up "in ordinary", and eventually reported to have sunk at their moorings in the harbour in 1828.
 Some other small craft were headquartered in Penetanguishene for the exploration and mapping of the Great Lakes' coastline overseen by Lieutenant Henry Wolsey Bayfield.

 In 1828, the main British military establishment on the Upper Lakes moved from Drummond Island to Penetanguishene.
 Families of Metis fur traders who had moved with the British from Michilimackinac to Drummond Island after the War of 1812, moved again to Penetanguishene.
 They settled in the town and the surrounding area.
 Although the naval base was closed in 1834, the military base remained until 1856.
 Some of the troops settled in the area after their service was complete providing an English-speaking population.

 In the 1840s, French-speaking families from Canada East (mainly from the area immediately east of Montreal), attracted by promises of cheap and fertile land, joined the French-speaking Drummond Island settlers already in the area.
 Later, as the logging industry began to develop, more English-speaking settlers arrived.
 Penetanguishene became the local market and meeting place for these individuals.
 Many of Penetanguishene's families today are descended from the Québécois settlers who arrived in the 1800s, giving the town a marked bilingual nature.

+Penetanguishene was incorporated on June 29, 1875, when it separated from Tiny Township.